axxia/meta-axxia/README.md

 NOTE: You can boot the resulting 32-bit RootFS with a 64-bit Kernel
       resulting from an axxiaarm64 build.

-8.10 Other optional settings for saving disk space and build time:
+8.11 Other optional settings for saving disk space and build time:

    DL_DIR = "/<some-shared-location>/downloads"
    SSTATE_DIR = "/<some-shared-location>/sstate-cache

-8.11 Example.
+8.12 Example.
 Append these lines to conf/local.conf file from the build dir

+DISTRO = "axxia"
 BB_NUMBER_THREADS = "12"
 PARALLEL_MAKE = "-j 12"
 MACHINE = "axxiaarm"